adamluzsi/design/interface/role-vs-header/README.md

 then writing it may be cheaper, but they are less valuable from architecture point of view, since they cannot be reused, later on.

-In most cases, where the project explicitly states, that there is no way, that an specific technology stack will change under the hood, then the trade-off of writing the test specification bundled together with the supplier is acceptable in a project lifecycle, else a purely behavior based interface would have to be used, where Create/Read/Delete operations would be necessary, to setup the test runtime context.
+In most cases, where the project explicitly states, that there is no way and any plan to change a specific technology in the project stack, then bundling the consumer expectations within the suppliers test coverage is acceptable, over a reusable behavior specification.

 * role based testing conventions to cover requirements from consumer towards suppliers